 Related: Bike Wheel Sizes

-The most affordable Revel Rover comes with a SRAM Rival kit for $3.999 and includes the Revel Gravel Fork and 700c Industry Nine GRCX wheels.
+The most affordable Revel Rover comes with a SRAM Rival kit and includes the Revel Gravel Fork and 700c Industry Nine GRCX wheels.
 Maxxis Rambler 700x40c tires are the first pair on this list that match in size, and finally, there is the SRAM 11-42t Black cassette that will limit your climbing much more than the full suspension mountain bikes above.

 The Rover is a 1x, and with the SRAM Rival kit you can choose from the SRAM Rival 1 175mm 42T or 172.5mm 40T/42T front chainrings.

 Revel Bikes has the goal of leading the way in the creation of full-suspension mountain bikes.
 With three options to choose from, from the casual Ranger to the extreme Rail, Revel has something to offer for every level of mountain biker.
 Add to that their carbon fiber gravel bike, the Rover, and there are a lot of high-end bikes to choose from at Revel.

 Revel makes high-end, carbon fiber mountain bikes and one gravel bike.
 Their mountain bikes are all full suspension, while their gravel bike does not have either front or rear suspension.
 Every one of their bikes uses patented Canfield Balance Formula (CBF™) which decouples the suspension from the drivetrain.
 Revel claims that CBF technology enables the most efficient pedaling platform of any full suspension mountain bike.

 Revel Bikes is based in Carbondale, Colorado, but has outsourced their bike frame manufacturing to China and Vietnam.